sumansaha66/sumansaha66/README.md

+### About me
-### I am a PhD candidate at the Discipline of Business Analytics of the University of Sydney, Australia.
+I am a PhD candidate at the Discipline of Business Analytics of the University of Sydney, Australia.

 <!--
 **sumansaha66/sumansaha66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.